 “Maximino and I don’t know shit about welding,” said Roland.
 “Where do you suppose you can find the skilled men?”

-“Like I said last night, I’ll spirit away the best help from the dam project.
+“Like I said last night, I’ll spirit away the best workers from the dam project.
 Offer ‘em better money, free housing and fringe benefits.”

 “We’ll drive down to Boulder City this evening.
-Find the local gin mill where the workers drink.”
+Find the local gin mill where the men drink.”

 The foursome spent the rest of the morning plotting the outlines of the soon-to-be-built structures.
 Melvin operated the transit level that was supported by a mobile tripod.
-He peered through the eyepiece and carefully adjusted the focusing knob as Roland and Maximino pulled a tape measure and drove stakes into the ground with a handheld sledgehammer according to Melvin’s directions.
+He peered through the eyepiece and carefully adjusted the focusing knob as Roland and Maximino pulled a tape measure and drove stakes into the ground with a handheld sledgehammer.

 Javernick looked on, puffing on his skinny cigar, and taking an occasional sip from a flask of illicit hooch he carried in the hip pocket of his fancy twill trousers.
-An experienced builder, he followed Melvin’s progress in plotting the structures, studying the blueprints they had spread out on a rickety table, but yielding to Melvin’s decisions on the specifics, because he had more hands-on experience.
+An experienced builder, he followed Melvin’s progress in plotting the structures, studying the blueprints they’d spread out on a rickety table.

 The men were covered with tortilla-colored dust from head to toe by the time they made it to the front porch of the hotel.
 The wind was blowing it sideways now, with an occasional tumbleweed thrown into the mix.
 It was hard to see more than a few feet in the maelstrom.
-They stood on the porch for a few minutes, on the leeward side of the hotel building, sheltered from the severe windstorm, knocking the dust off their clothes and emptying it out of their shoes, looking like they’d spent the morning fighting the Ottoman Empire in the windblown expanses of the Libyan Sahara.
+They stood on the leeward side of the hotel building, sheltered from the severe windstorm, knocking the dust off their clothes and emptying it out of their shoes, looking like they’d spent the morning fighting the Ottoman Empire in the windblown expanses of the Libyan Sahara.

 Downstairs in the speakeasy, Lonnie turned the swamper to high as the men settled into their seats.
 He set cold glasses of draft beer on the bar in front of each, except for Javernick, he ordered a bourbon on the rocks.

 At the behest of Javernick, and with a stack of greenbacks in hand, Maximino went back outside.
-He ran from porch to porch, two doors down, past the Palamino Palace, to Hao Lóng Shèng’s Chinese Restaurant, almost blown off his feet in the alleyways by the now hurricane force wind.
+He ran from porch to porch, two doors down, past the Palomino Palace, to Hao Lóng Shèng’s Chinese Restaurant, almost blown off his feet in the alleyways by the relentless wind.
 Hao’s number one cook, Yue Peng, loaded a box with containers of food, Kung Pao Venison, Sweet and Sour Catfish, and a bag full of Braised Mountain Goat Eggrolls.

 Back in the speakeasy, Maximino set the box down on the bar.
 He handed out the flimsy food containers and opened the bag of eggrolls.
 Having worked through lunch, all four of the men were famished.
-Lonnie nibbled on an eggroll as he refilled their beer glasses.
+Lonnie sampled an eggroll as he refilled their beer glasses.

-“Have a Braised Mountain Goat Eggroll, Eunice,” said Javernick, “they’re delicious.”
+“Have a Braised Mountain Goat Eggroll,” said Javernick, “they’re delicious.”

 “Braised Mountain Goat?”
 She turned her nose up at the eggroll Maximino tried to hand her, waving him off.
 “More like grilled pack rat.”